Sz-Tim/isRev/ms/msDraft.md

 **Keywords:** 4–6 keywords.
 Formicidae, subfamily, genus, altitude, specialization, nesting

+\newpage

 # I. Introduction
 ## History or value of elevational studies generally
 Blah blah.

 ## Value of studying insects
-Despite comprising the majority of animal species (@CITE), insects have not received much focus in macroecological studies (@DF2010).
+Despite comprising the majority of animal species **CITE**, insects have not received much focus in macroecological studies [@DF2010].
 However, the astonishing array of insect diversity suggests that no picture of biodiversity would be complete without insects.
 Furthermore, understanding the processes underlying insect diversity may yield valuable insights into the processes that shape patterns biodiversity more broadly.
 Ants have a number of advantages to global studies of diversity.
-As predators, competitors, scavengers, and dispersers, they have major ecological impacts in a wide variety of systems (@HollWils1990).
+As predators, competitors, scavengers, and dispersers, they have major ecological impacts in a wide variety of systems [@HollWils1990].
 In contrast to many insect taxa, the individuals used for identification are wingless, restricting their movement from the nest and reducing the impact of accidentals.
-Additionally, because of the historic interest in ants across many decades (@CITE), there is a firmer baseline for comparisons across time and ants have been relatively well-described taxonomically.
+Additionally, because of the historic interest in ants across many decades **CITE**, there is a firmer baseline for comparisons across time and ants have been relatively well-described taxonomically.
-Nevertheless, we know little about the ranges and less about the basic natural history of many species (@CITE; @Lanan2014).
+Nevertheless, we know little about the ranges and less about the basic natural history of many species **CITE**[@Lanan2014].

 ## Challenge
 Understanding the patterns/distribution/characteristics of biodiversity necessitates a comprehensive, global perspective.